Medishare Insurance: Christian Healthcare in 2026

 Is Medishare actually insurance?

-How much does Medishare cost per month?
+How much does Medishare cost per month in 2026?

 Does Medishare cover pre-existing conditions?